yvesdebeer/yvesdebeer.github.io/_posts/2023-03-06-OpenVPN-with-Radius-and-MFA.md

 	# chmod +x openvpn-install.sh
 	# ./openvpn-install.sh

-Accept defaults for installation of OpenVPN and at the end provide a 'Client name' e.g. 'demouser' I have chosen a passwordless client but if you want you can also add an additional password to protect your private key.
+Accept defaults for installation of OpenVPN and at the end provide a 'Client name' e.g. 'demouser'.
+I have chosen a passwordless client but if you want you can also add an additional password to protect your private key.

 	Client name: demouser